christinema825/weather_app/README.md

 Follow industry-standard naming conventions for variables, classes, and methods to ensure code clarity and consistency.

 ## Encapsulation
 Encapsulation is employed to keep methods focused and to prevent one method from performing too many tasks.

-## Code Re-Use
-Leverage code re-use where applicable to maintain a clean and modular codebase.
 For example, the `Weather class` in the model is being called within the `get_weather` method in the `Home Controller` to parse out the data and provide a clean and abstracted interface for accessing weather information.
 ```
   def get_weather(latitude, longitude)
     if latitude.present? && longitude.present?